Franculino/microBlooM/README.md

 _Boundary data_: At least three columns are required to prescribe the vertex indices of boundary conditions, the boundary type (1: pressure, 2: flow rate) and the boundary values (can be pressure or flow rate).
-Example file structure (order of columns does not matter; additional columns are ignored):
+Example file structure (order of columns does not matter; columns without header are ignored):

         vx_id_of_boundary, boundary_type, boundary_value
         vx_id_boundary_0,boundary_type_0,boundary_value_0